A. In this chapter, the following terms have the meanings indicated.

 (v) Producing any chemical or physical change in the soil.

-(b) "Soil conditioner" includes, but is not limited to, microorganisms and materials such as compost, peat, vermiculite, or perlite, that are incorporated into the soil.
+(b) “Soil conditioner” includes, but is not limited to, microorganisms and materials such as compost, peat, vermiculite, perlite, or digestate produced by anaerobic digestion that are incorporated into the soil.

 (22) “Specialty fertilizer” means a commercial fertilizer distributed primarily for nonfarm use, such as home garden, lawn, shrubbery, flowers, golf course, municipal park, cemetery, greenhouse, or nursery, and may include a fertilizer used for any research or experimental purpose.